cpfaff/rbefdata_paper/paper/rbefdata.md

 hard to decipher by the authors themselves after some time has passed.
 For example it is hard to remember what methods have been used to collect the data of a certain column or what the abbreviations and the headers in the dataset mean.
-However it is still not used extensively by as it usually means to learn new tools that help to create the meta data (e.g morpho, dataUP).
+However metadata is still not used extensively by as it usually means more to put more time into data and to learn new tools that help to describe (e.g morpho, dataUP).

 Finding relevant data for reuse is a challenging task and it is getting even more complex with more data available.
-A common practice in data discovery, next to full text search in metadata, is the tagging with keywords.
-However a keyword search is very coarse and may provide access to a set of data but miss other essential and relevant data.
-A keyword search for example on "weight" of plant organs will miss datasets tagged with "dry weight" or "wet weight" that might be of interest as well.
+A common practice in data discovery, next to full text search in metadata, is tagging with keywords.
+However a keyword search can be very coarse as it provides access to a set of data but misses other essential and relevant data.
+A keyword search for example on "weight" of leaves will miss datasets tagged only with "dry weight" or "wet weight" that might be of interest as well.
 The integration of semantic repositories that provide taxonomies or ontologies can potentially improve this situation.
-They embed the keywords into a hierarchical structure so the actual search term can be used to extended the search query with related terms along known relations.
+These embed the keywords into a hierarchical structure so the actual search term can be used to extended the search query with related terms along known relations.

-On reuse data may needs to be cleaned, imputed, reshaped and merged which usually takes up to 70% of an analysis script (cite Karin and me, and xxx).
+Before data can be reused effectively it may needs to be cleaned, imputed, reshaped and merged.
+This usually makes up to 70% of an analysis script (cite Karin and me, and xxx).
 These preparatory steps are not only time and labour intensive but potentially error prone especially if the amount and complexity of data to be included increases.
-Workflows are a trending concept as they streamline the processing of data in terms of access, manipulation and preservation of valuable data products.
-Graphical workflow tools like Kepler (cite xxx) or Pegasus (cite xxx) assist researchers in the access to different data repositories, in reading metadata and they provide many predefined components that can be used to manipulate and analyse data.
-Workflow software that tightly integrates semantic concepts like ontologies can assist researchers in common preparatory steps of data analysis like the ones mentioned above (cite michener).
+Semantic integration of ontologies might solve these problem.
+As ontologies allow the machine readable access to knowledge of a scientific domain it can be used to develop tools that understand the contents of datasets and guide researchers on the process of data preparation.
+However the development of ontologies is quite complex especially for a research domain like ecology that is characterized by interdisciplinary interactions which leads to a wide heterogeneous landscape of knowledge that would need to be covered and formalized by the ontology.

-Metadata as well as paper proposals can reduce the barrier to data sharing for reuse.
-While metadata can give an insight into the actual data without the need to give it away, paper proposal can serve as tool to discuss ideas about analyses of the data behind the metadata.
-The integration of semantic repositories potentially improves not only the discovery but also the processing of data on reuse.
-Thus there is a growing demand on tools at the fingertips of researchers, that easily integrate with their existing tools and workflows.
-These need to enable a simple access to data repositories as well as to assist assist researchers in discovery and the process of understanding available data.
+Metadata as well as the concept of paper proposals can reduce the barrier to data sharing.
+While metadata allows an insight into the actual raw data without the need to give it away, paper proposal can serve as tool to discuss ideas with data providers on analyses to be based on the data behind the metadata.
+The integration of semantic repositories potentially improves not only the discovery of data but also its processing and preparation on reuse.
+Thus there is a growing demand on tools at the fingertips of researchers, that easily integrate with their existing tools.
+These need to enable a simple access to data repositories as well as to assist researchers in discovery and the process of understanding available data.

 This paper introduces a new R package called `rbefdata` which is the companion package of the data management platform `BEFdata` (https://github.com/befdata/befdata) (cite Karin) and part of the rOpenSci Initiative.
 The rOpenSci initiative (http://ropensci.org/) is a community driven project to provide the R statistic environment (cite R) with a flexible access to scientific data repositories.
+Workflows is a concept to streamline and automate the processing of data.
+Workflow tools like Kepler and Pegasus integrate the access to data and metadata, the manipulation and analysis of data as well as the preservation of valuable data products.

 The R package enables seamless access to data and metadata stored on the platform.
 On top of that it allows for the integration of semantic repositories as it integrates with the `tematres` vocabulary server (http://www.vocabularyserver.com/).
 We showcase the